Medical Record Audit Trails for Document Printing: HIPAA Audit Trail Requirements and How to Achieve Compliance

 These elements form a chronological history of activity that can be reviewed internally or by regulators to confirm compliance.
 This is not an exhaustive grouping of all data that can be recorded.
 HIPAA is designed to allow organizations to implement the particular security protocols that best work for them, and so it does not specify how audit controls must be implemented.
 The act does, however, mandate that some form of audit log be in place, and the above list serves as a guide to the types of data that should be collected in order to best protect your patients’ PHI.

-Healthcare organizations and their business associates must record every step of a workflow that touches PHI.
-If a print operator prepares a batch of patient statements, for example, the system should capture their user ID, the date and time of the job, and the output files associated with the job.
-The same applies to data transfers, quality checks, and mailings.
+Healthcare organizations and their business associates must record every step of a workflow that touches ePHI.
+If a batch of patient statements is prepared using ePHI, for example, the system should capture their user ID, the date and time of the job, and the output files associated with the job.

 The Office for Civil Rights (OCR), the agency responsible for enforcing HIPAA, has cited lack of adherence to audit trail requirements as reason for fines in the past.
 There are multiple instances of organizations being fined over $1 million in part because they did not implement these systems.
 Without a clear record of access, it is impossible for healthcare organizations to prove compliance or to pinpoint the source of unauthorized activity.